 If you’re thinking about taking on the responsibility of caring for your parents, you’re not alone.
-The Huffington Post reports that 25% of grown children are helping to care for their parents, personally or financially.
-Know what your options are by doing research now to plan ahead.
+The Pew Research Center reports that 15% of U.S. adults are providing unpaid care to a parent or other adult.1 Know what your options are by doing research now to plan ahead.

 1. Get a full picture of your parent’s financial situation.

 It’s crucial to have an understanding of your parent’s finances so you can help put together a long-term caregiving budget to support their needs.
 You can start by reviewing your parent’s financial and medical information, like wills, bank statements, life insurance policies, prescriptions and healthcare costs, to understand their resources and needs.
 In many cases, income from pensions, social security, annuities and savings are not enough to pay expenses as people are living longer than ever.

 2. Learn about life insurance for parents.